 - Weakens your immune system.

-- Puts you at greater risk of cancer.
+- Puts you at higher risk of cancer.

 - Causes memory loss and concentration issues.

 That latter point is important.
 Long-term stress is one of the key contributing factors in the development of numerous types of mental health disorders and puts you at severely increased risk of developing serious conditions like anxiety and depression.
 In addition, these conditions lead to further stress, resulting in a vicious cycle that can damage your quality of life.

 You Can Stop the Symptoms of Stress!

 What if you found out that you didn't have to manage stress anymore?
 What if you found out that you could STOP long term stress forever?
 I have a free 7-minute anxiety test that will help you find out more.

 What is the Link Between Stress and Anxiety?

 Stress and anxiety are not entirely different conditions.
 In many ways, anxiety may be considered long-term stress, and long-term stress may be a component of an anxiety disorder.
 Their similarities and relationships are some of the reasons that those that experience any one for an extended period often experience the other for much longer.